 The GBV Regulator will not prescribe specific training or qualifications.
 Standard 3 of the National Higher Education Code to Prevent and Respond to Gender-based Violence outlines the expertise and experience required for staff involved in risk assessments and responding to formal reports.

-What is meant by expertise in the National Code?
+What is meant by 'expertise' in the National Code?

 Under the National Code, there are expertise and experience requirements for specific circumstances.